This company is not yet accredited. To learn more, see reviews below or submit your own.

 We had a faulty spring we didn't know about before we purchased.
 They refuse to correct the problem, even though we purchased the extended warranty.
 We were told "that's why we encourage customers to inspect the vehicle before they purchase."
 They did not make this recommendation.
 And we are not car experts as the PEOPLE WHO SELL AND SERVICE CARS should be.
 DO NOT BUY HERE.

-Joe Cooper Ford Company Profile
+Joe Cooper Ford Company Information

 - Company Name: